Prey unattended install for computers

 You can find your API Key on your account settings, white over blue at the bottom-left corner of the screen.

-MSI installers.
+If your environment doesn't support the pre-configured package, you can use our regular MSI and EXE installers instead.
 Both will work and install Prey on your systems, with two main differences.

 MSIpackage is completely silent.
 There won't be any user dialog when installing.
 Any error will break the installation, and the output be written into a log file.
-No uninstaller file will be created.
+No will be created.

 Run the command prompt as an admin, and run the following command on it: